What about a fiber Svolazzo?

-I consider RC gliding as an art, combining technology, knowledge of the natural environment, and choreography.
+I consider RC glider aerobatics as an art, combining technology, knowledge of the natural environment and choreography.

 Huge thanks to Franck Aguerre for the PredimRC tool that I use to size and adjust my models.
 Franck did a amazing job of reflection and compilation, which he puts at the service of the model aircraft community on this website: rcaerolab.

 The wood version of the Svolazzo in videos

 The 2 videos below give you an idea of the capacities of the wood version.
 In general, the idea is to be able to practive aerobatics in light lift, with varied figures and a lot of precision in the positioning of the model.